 San Diego is a haven for the elderly with its beautiful scenery, the ocean at its doorstep, and a mild and comfortable climate.
 This city in the Golden State has become the perfect place for people to spend their golden years.
 As adults age, their medical needs change, and they may find themselves looking for help within the walls of a long-term care facility or nursing home.

 Choosing where a loved one will live while getting the best emotional and medical care available is becoming increasingly more difficult and stressful for family members, and statistics show why.
-According to numbers from the World Health Organization, one in six people over the age of 60 has been the victim of abuse in a nursing home setting.
+According to numbers from the World Health Organization, one in six people over the age of 60 has been the victim of elder abuse in a nursing home setting.

 When it comes to physical abuse, specifically, reports from older adults and their proxies indicate that 14.1% of elders in an institutional setting suffer physical abuse, and unfortunately, there are many more cases that don’t get reported.